 One of the most popular events in the cycling calendar is the Manx Telecom End2End Mountain Bike Challenge.
-In 2017 the event celebrates its 21st and will take place on Sunday, 10th September.
+In 2017 the event celebrated its 21st and will took place on Sunday, 10th September.
 You can find out full details online at www.end2end.im.

 The 46-mile course, starts at the Point of Ayre and up until 2014 finished at Cregneash, however, a big change for 2015 was the finish line being in Port Erin.
 The event first took place in 1996 and sees over 1000 riders taking part either individually or as part of a team of 4.

 Travelling around the Island by bike, either on the roads or on

 one of cycle tracks is a great way to take in the sights of